School as Hub Programming

 -

 Westbrook Elementary is a remodeled junior high school that reopened as an elementary school in the fall of 2005, making it the largest elementary school in the Westside Community Schools district.
-Westbrook Elementary has a diverse community of learners.
+Westbrook Elementary has a variety of learners from different backgrounds.

 -